rcrderby/crg-streamdeck/README.md

 Stream Desk is just one more way to operate a roller derby scoreboard that we've found helps new SBOs overcome intimidation with the standard CRG Scoreboard Operator Panel ([example](/docs/images/crg/crg-operator-panel.png "CRG Scoreboard Operator Panel Example Image")) by presenting a simpler, colorized version of the most common SBO functions in a self-contained unit ([example](/docs/images/32-button/stream-deck-32-black-vs-white-page-1.png "Stream Deck Example Image")).

+One thing to note about Stream Deck is it requires a [software installation](https://www.elgato.com/us/en/s/downloads "Stream Deck Software Downloads") in order to function, unlike most keyboards.
+So, be sure you can install Stream Deck software on whichever SBO computer you intend to use.

 ## Stream Deck Introduction and Support

 Stream Deck controllers are devices with a number of customizable LED keys/buttons that connect to a Windows or macOS computer via USB.
 Among other things, you may assign Stream Deck keys to send specific keystrokes to a computer and you can align those keystrokes with CRG Operator key mappings to control CRG with a Stream Deck.